-Blacklists are user specific, meaning two users working in the same Organization can have different Blacklists.
-If you blacklist a result, it is blacklisted for you only, not all users who have access to the Organization.
+Blacklists are organization wide, meaning all users working in the same Organization will share the same Blacklist.
+If you blacklist a result, it is blacklisted for everyone who has access to the Organization.

 The Comments in the Blacklist are displayed exactly the same as the All Comments page.